Mental health exam ordered for supermarket shooting suspect

 If Alissa is found incompetent, he could not go on trial unless he can be treated to make him well enough to at least be able to understand proceedings and help his lawyers.

-Bakke set the next hearing for Oct.
-19 in hopes of moving ahead with reviewing the evidence against Alissa, the next step in the process and what was originally scheduled to happen Tuesday before the defense raised concerns about Alissa’s competency last week.
-However, she acknowledged the date could be used to discuss the findings of the competency examination instead.
+Bakke set a hearing for Oct.
+19 in hopes of moving ahead with reviewing the evidence against Alissa, which is what was originally scheduled to happen Tuesday before the defense raised concerns about Alissa’s competency last week.

 “This case needs to move along,” she said as about 20 shooting victims and victims’ families listened in the courtroom while others watched proceedings online.